 Data Element Description Excel Column Format Type Length A Contract The number assigned to the contract by the NETCENTS-2 Procuring Contracting Officer without any dashes.
 Example: FA877111D1000.
 Required .
 General/Text 13 В Task Order Number Government Task Order number.
-Unless the order is a GSA order, the task order number is usually a four (4) character code assigned by the issuing agency.
+Unless the order is a GSA or other type of order, the task order number is usually a four (4) character code assigned by the issuing agency.
 Required General/Text 4-25 С Task Order Modification Number Denotes the basic order and additional modifications to that order thereafter.
 Basic orders are always "00".
 Required for all orders.
 General/Text 2 D Date Order Accepted The effective date on the order.
 Required Short Date MM/DD/YYYY E Order Total Amount The value of the order.
 In the event of a modification, the value entered shall be the amount of increase or decrease of the basic order amount (This is not a cumulative of the contract valueonly the mod amount).
 Required.
-Accounting/Currency 25.2 F RFQ Number Enter the Request for Quote or Request for Proposal number.
-Entry format is ######.
-Do not put "RFQ" in the number.
-If order came through an email or other means, indicate it in this column.
-If no information is available, leave blank.
-Required General/Text 25 G RFQ Submitted Enter AFWAY Request for Quote "date created", or in the absence of an AFWay RFQ, provide the date the Request for Proposal was received from the issuing contracting officer.
-Required Short Date MM/DD/YYYY Н Order Status Indicator All orders MUST be reported from initial receipt by vendor to final invoice/voucher.
+Accounting/Currency 25.2 F RFQ Number Enter the AFWay Request for Quote (RFQ) or, in the absence of an AFWAY RFQ number, provide the Request for Proposal number assigned by the issuing contracting officer.
+AFWay number format is ################################### General/Text 25 G RFQ Submitted Enter AFWAY Request for Quote "date created", or in the absence of an AFWay RFQ, provide the date the Request for Proposal was received from the issuing contracting officer.
+Required Short Date MM/DD/YYYY H Order Status Indicator All orders MUST be reported from initial receipt by vendor to final invoice/voucher.
 A = Active Order.
-X = Cancelled, Order Number will not be reused S = Shipped, Delivered and Invoiced all items/services under order E = Error in Delivery Order F = Final Payment Received from Government for all invoices/vouchers M = Pending Modification C = Delivery Order has been fully closed out P= Partial Shipment NOTE: for X and E status, a brief reason should be included in Comments section Required General/Text 1 I Period of Performance (PoP) Start Enter date Performance starts.
+X = Cancelled, Order Number will not be reused E = Error in Delivery Order F = Final Payment Received from Government for all invoices/vouchers M = Pending Modification C = Delivery Order has been fully closed out NOTE: for X and E status, a brief reason should be included in Comments section Required General/Text 1 1 Period of Performance (PoP) Start Enter date Performance starts.
 When option periods are involved, there should be a modification number reported separately.
 The performance start for that option(s) should be reported within the row reflecting the associated modification.
 Required Short Date MM/DD/YYYY